1987 FA Cup final: First half

 In the 35th minute, a quick break from Coventry saw Regis run at the Tottenham defence before passing the ball through to Gynn.
 His shot was low and hard to Clemence's right-hand side but the Tottenham goalkeeper saved before Mabbutt cleared it out.
 Two minutes later, Thomas passed the ball to Hodge on the left side, halfway into the Coventry half.
-He took the ball to the goal line before his cross-cum-shot had to be tipped behind by Ogrizovic.
+He took the ball to the goal line before his cross-come-shot had to be tipped behind by Ogrizovic.
 A long free kick from just over the halfway line was lofted by Brian Kilcline to the edge of the Tottenham penalty area where Houchen headed it on: the ball fell to Pickering who held off his marker to turn and shoot but the ball bounced into Clemence's hands.
 Late in the half, Pickering fouled Paul Allen on the right-hand touchline, midway into the Coventry half.
 Hoddle's free kick into the penalty area flew over three defenders and fell to Mabbutt whose left-footed strike bounced into the Coventry goal to make it 2–1 to Tottenham after 41 minutes.
+It was not initially clear who had got the final touch, and the BBC TV commentators initially credited the goal as an own goal to Kilcline: not until after the match did Mabbutt get the credit.
 In the final minute of the first half, a high cross from Kilcline from the right-hand side of the pitch was headed by Mabbutt into the path of Regis.
 He flicked it first time to Pickering whose shot on the turn was defended by Gough to allow Clemence to gather the ball.
 After a brief period of stoppage time, the referee blew the whistle to end the half.